tutorial · 8 min read · April 18, 2026

 <script>

-import { ShaderGradient } from '@caustics/shader-gradient';
+import ShaderGradient from '@caustics/shader-gradient/svelte';

 </script>

-<ShaderGradient preset="aurora" />
+<ShaderGradient preset="caustics" />

 Choosing a Preset